-Documentation for minor infractions or concerns will be maintained for 60 business days, while other infractions will be retained for the program year (defined August 1st - July 31st of each calendar year.)
 Please note, nothing in this policy or in the handbook is intended to limit in any way the center's right to terminate at any time, with or without cause and with or without advance notice.
-Some offenses are so serious that progressive discipline may be bypassed and administrative leave with or without pay or termination of employment may result on the first offense.
+Some offenses are so serious that progressive discipline may be bypassed and administrative leave with or without pay or termination of employment may result in the first offense.